Elements Executive Committee

 Metamorphic petrology and mineralogy in regards to the development of metamorphic terranes.
 Her research combines geologic field mapping, geochemical and mineral chemical data, theoretical analyses and experimental work.

-Low-temperature biogeochemistry with specific foci on mineral dissolution, soil contamination and remediation and earthworm ecology and ecotoxicology
+Low-temperature biogeochemistry with specific focus on mineral dissolution, soil contamination and remediation and earthworm ecology and ecotoxicology

 Mineralogy and geochemistry of low-temperature processes; aerosols (origin and sources); biomass and coal combustion products; utilization of slags and ashes; igneous petrology